Why Sega Failed, The Rise & Fall of The Video Game Behemoth

-At least the U.S. arm of the company was.
-With typical American bluster, new Sega America president Michael Katz, heading a skeleton crew of just 40 employees, made the bold statement in 1990 that Sega was going to capture 50% of the console market (this at a time when Sega enjoyed a paltry 6% share).
+With typical American bluster, new Sega America president Michael Katz, heading a skeleton crew of just 40 employees, made the bold statement in 1990 that Sega was going to capture 50% of the console business (this at a time when Sega enjoyed a paltry 6% share).
 But Katz clashed with Sega Japan and was eventually replaced by former Mattel President Tom Kalinske, who was on the same page as the Japanese.
 The company needed an icon, a “Mario slayer.”

-Enter a wide-eyed blue hedgehog with bubble-gum-pop spiked hair and an arrogant smirk.
+With bubble-gum-pop spiked hair and an arrogant smirk.
 Sonic the Hedgehog was the brainchild of Sega artist Naoto Ohshima and programmer Yuji Naka.
 It was a character built for speed, as evidenced by Sonic’s sleek angles.
-In hindsight it was a masterstroke, as the Genesis’ hardware allowed for a faster gameplay the likes of which console owners had yet to experience.
+In hindsight, it was a masterstroke, as the Genesis’ hardware allowed for a faster gameplay the likes of which console owners had yet to experience.
 The end result: a hyperactive blue rodent zipping along an adventure storyline at a pace Nintendo could only dream of.
 What better way to appeal to the Ritalin generation?

 It was a chest-thumping achievement that silenced all critics and announced to the world that Sega’s Mega Drive/Genesis was a force to be reckoned with.
 They’d reached the mountaintop.
-All they had to do was cement their legacy and they’d enjoy first place for the foreseeable future.
+All they had to do was cement their legacy, and they’d enjoy first place for the foreseeable future.
 But, alas, it wasn’t to be.

 The first was Sega’s decision to focus on developing console add-ons, which, historically, don’t help game companies expand market share.
-First it was the Mega-CD, a disc-playing attachment that promised to immerse gamers in interactive movies.
+First it was the Sega-CD, a disc-playing attachment that promised to immerse gamers in interactive movies.
 The problem was that the drive was consumer grade, not CD-ROM, which meant it could barely deliver what was asked of it.

 But instead they doubled down with the 32X.
+As we've written before, the 32x is one of the worst video game consoles.
 It was yet another add-on that was supposed to boost the Genesis’ capabilities to 32-bit in order to compete with Atari’s 64-bit Jaguar console.
 Sega saw its potential as a shot of nitrus oxide to the Genesis engine, but delivering such power was cost prohibitive.
 They had to scale back the 32X, which resulted in a lack of functionality.

-They released console after console, add-on after add-on, to the point they had the Mega-Drive, Mega-CD, 32X, Game Gear, Master System, etc.—always hoping beyond hope that one of them would capture the public’s imagination.
+They released console after console, add-on after add-on, to the point they had the Sega Genesis, Sega CD, 32X, Game Gear, Master System, etc.—always hoping beyond hope that one of them would capture the public’s imagination.

-And although it was successful in North America, the console was expensive to manufacture, and it cost more to launch than it recouped.
-Ultimately Sega’s unsavory reputation followed the Dreamcast, and the machine died with a whimper.
+And although it was successful in the American market, the console was expensive to manufacture, and it cost more to launch than it recouped.
+Ultimately, Sega’s unsavory reputation followed the Sega Dreamcast, and the machine died with a whimper.